MaxSvargal/cascade/dspec/cfv_consumer_directives.dspec.md

             results_display: {
                 trace_visualization: "If `props.traceData` (from a full run or simulation) is available, display it.
 This might involve highlighting paths on the main graph or showing a summary here.",
-                step_i_o_data: "For a selected step after execution/simulation, display its `executionInputData` and `executionOutputData` (from `FlowSimulationResult.resolvedStepInputs`/`simulatedStepOutputs` or `StepExecutionTrace`).
+                step_i_o_data: "For a selected step after execution/simulation, display its `executionInputData` and `executionOutputData` (from `cfv_models.FlowSimulationResult.resolvedStepInputs`/`simulatedStepOutputs` or `cfv_models.StepExecutionTrace`).
 Use `react-json-view`.",
-                logs: "Display logs from `FlowExecutionTrace.steps[].logs` or `StepExecutionTrace.logs`.",
+                logs: "Display logs from `cfv_models.FlowExecutionTrace.steps[].logs` or `cfv_models.StepExecutionTrace.logs`.",
-                errors: "Clearly display any `ExecutionError` from results."
+                errors: "Clearly display any `cfv_models.ExecutionError` from results."
             },

             data_lineage_visualization: {
-                guidance: "Optionally, use `props.actions.resolveStepInputData` which returns `ResolvedStepInput` containing data lineage information to visualize how a step's input is constructed."
+                guidance: "Optionally, use `props.actions.resolveStepInputData` which returns `cfv_models.ResolvedStepInput` containing data lineage information to visualize how a step's input is constructed."
             }
         },

         test_section: {
-            scope: "Focuses on managing and running persisted `FlowTestCase` definitions for the `props.currentFlowFqn`.",
+            scope: "Focuses on managing and running persisted `cfv_models.FlowTestCase` definitions for the `props.currentFlowFqn`.",

             test_case_management: {
                 list_display: "Display existing test cases for the `props.currentFlowFqn` (host app needs to provide these, perhaps via a new prop or fetched via an action).",
-                creation_ui: "UI to create a new `FlowTestCase`.
+                creation_ui: "UI to create a new `cfv_models.FlowTestCase`.
 Use `props.actions.generateTestCaseTemplate` to pre-fill.
 Use schema-based forms for `triggerInput` based on the flow's trigger schema.",
-                editing_ui: "UI to edit an existing `FlowTestCase`."
+                editing_ui: "UI to edit an existing `cfv_models.FlowTestCase`."
             },

             test_execution_controls: {
-                run_single_test_case: "Button to run a selected `FlowTestCase`.
+                run_single_test_case: "Button to run a selected `cfv_models.FlowTestCase`.
 Calls `props.actions.runTestCase(testCase)`.",
                 run_all_tests_for_flow: "Button to run all test cases for the `props.currentFlowFqn`."
             },

             test_results_display: {
                 summary: "Display overall pass/fail for test runs.",
-                assertion_details: "For each `AssertionResult` in `TestRunResult.assertionResults`, show targetPath, expected, actual, comparison, and passed status.",
+                assertion_details: "For each `cfv_models.AssertionResult` in `cfv_models.TestRunResult.assertionResults`, show targetPath, expected, actual, comparison, and passed status.",
-                trace_link: "If `TestRunResult.trace` is available, provide a way to view this trace in the visualizer (host app would set `props.traceData` and `props.mode`)."
+                trace_link: "If `cfv_models.TestRunResult.trace` is available, provide a way to view this trace in the visualizer (host app would set `props.traceData` and `props.mode`)."
             }
         },